BMJ policy on authorship

 Participation solely in the acquisition of funding, the collection of data or general supervision of the research group does not justify authorship.
 We wish authors to assure us that all authors included on a paper fulfil the criteria of authorship.
 Conversely we also ask for assurance that there is no one else who fulfils the criteria that has been excluded as an author.

 All contributors who do not meet the criteria for authorship should be listed in an Acknowledgements section.
-Examples of those who might be acknowledged include a person who provided purely technical help, writing assistance or a department chair who provided only general support.
+Examples of those who might be acknowledged include a person who provided general supervision of a research group or general administrative support, writing assistance, technical editing, language editing and proofreading.
 Financial and material support should also be acknowledged.
 Please ensure that anyone acknowledged has granted permission to be listed.

-Groups of persons who have contributed materially to the paper but whose contributions do not justify authorship may be listed as Collaborators, and their contribution should be described clearly in the contributorship statement – for example, “served as scientific advisors”, “critically reviewed the study proposal”, “collected data” or “ provided and cared for study patients”.
+Groups of persons who have contributed materially to the paper but whose contributions do not justify authorship may be listed as Collaborators (e.g. ‘Clinical Investigators’), and their contribution should be described clearly in the contributorship statement – for example, “served as scientific advisors”, “critically reviewed the study proposal”, “collected data” or “ provided and cared for study patients”.

 As readers may infer their endorsement of the data and conclusions, all persons must give written permission to be acknowledged in the manuscript.